 Why Was My Claim Denied?

 When an insurance company reviews a long-term disability claim, they consider various factors.
-If you include inaccurate information, or missed an important deadline, the claim could be denied.
+You could face a claim denial if you include inaccurate information or miss an important deadline.

-Before you begin the process, you should thoroughly review the policy to ensure you’re eligible for benefits and complete all forms with all of the correct information regarding your disability.
-A long-term disability insurance attorney can handle this process for you to ensure that you’re submitting a solid claim, including the necessary evidence to back your claim, and meeting all deadlines.
+Before you begin the process, you should thoroughly review the policy to ensure you’re eligible for benefits and complete all forms with the correct information regarding your disability.
+A long-term disability insurance lawyer can handle this process to ensure you submit a solid claim, including the necessary evidence to back your claim, and meet all deadlines.

 Claims are often denied for the following reasons:

 - Procedural error: You should always follow all the claim requirements when you begin the process.
-Take note of filing deadlines, the documentation you are required to submit, and the forms you need to complete.
+Take note of filing deadlines, the documentation you must submit, and the forms you must complete.
 Missing any step could result in a denied claim.

 - Bad faith: Insurance companies sometimes act in bad faith when they’re reviewing LTD claims.
 Common examples include: